DaveRandom/JOM/readme.md

      * Evaluate a JSON pointer against the document tree.
      *
      * @throws InvalidPointerException when the supplied pointer string is invalid
-     * @throws PointerEvaluationFailureException when the pointer does not indiciate a valid location in the document
+     * @throws PointerEvaluationFailureException when the pointer does not indicate an existing node
      * @throws InvalidSubjectNodeException when the $base node is not part of the document */ public Node|int|string evaluatePointer(Pointer|string $pointer, Node $base = null);